 Do you want to temporarily import goods from outside the EU?
 For instance, for an exhibition or for sports purposes?
 Then you can apply for authorisation for the Temporary Admission Procedure so you will not have to pay (full) import duties.
 You may not alter the goods; they must remain in the same condition for export to a non-EU country.

-Do you import the goods temporarily from outside the EU for processing, modifying, destroying or for repair (inward processing)?
-For example raw materials or semi-finished goods?
+Do you import the goods temporarily from outside the EU for processing, modifying, destroying, or for repair?
+This is called inward processing.
+It concerns raw materials or semi-finished goods, for example.
 You need an inward processing authorisation to be exempt from levies.
 You can re-export the processed goods or release them for free circulation.

-If you take community goods out of the EU and subsequently bring them in again, this is called temporary export.
+Do you take community goods out of the EU and subsequently bring them in again, for example for repairs or to show them?
+This is called temporary export.
 You have to report this to Customs, for which you can use an ATA carnet.
+This way you will not have to pay import duties in the destination country.

 Do you temporarily export goods from the EU for processing, modifying, destroying or for repair in a third (non-EU) country?
-You cab apply for an outward processing authorisation.
+This is called outward processing.
+You can apply for an outward processing authorisation.
 You pay less or no import duties if you bring the processed goods into free circulation.

 Storage of goods for export